marcwrobel/debian-playbooks/README.md

 and [managed nodes](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#managed-node-requirements)
 requirements.

-Once Ansible is installed you can clone this repository, prepare an inventory, and run the playbooks :
+Once Ansible has been installed you can clone this repository, prepare an inventory, and run the playbooks :

     ansible-playbook -i /path/to/hosts laptops.yml --diff --check
     ansible-playbook -i /path/to/hosts servers.yml --diff --check